containers/image/README.md

 _Please be aware `skopeo` is still work in progress_

-`skopeo` is a command line utility which is able to _inspect_ an image from a remote Docker registry.
+`skopeo` is a command line utility which is able to _inspect_ a repository on a Docker registry.
-By _inspect_ I mean it just fetches the image's manifest and it is able to show you a `docker inspect`-like json output.
-This tool, in constrast to `docker inspect`, helps you gather useful information about an image before pulling it (and use disk space) - e.g. - which tags are available for the given image? which labels the image has?
+By _inspect_ I mean it fetches the repository's manifest and it is able to show you a `docker inspect`-like json output about a whole repository or a tag.
+This tool, in constrast to `docker inspect`, helps you gather useful information about a repository or a tag before pulling it (using disk space) - e.g. - which tags are available for the given repository? which labels the image has?

 Example:
 ```sh